ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 <img src="metadata_geo_images/geo_filled_biosamples.png" width="99%">

 ```
-Note: `BioSample` column in SraRunTable is copied to `Name` column.
+Note: `BioSample` column in SraRunTable is copied to the `Name` column.
 ```

-21. After saving this file, click on `Import on Excel File` button.
-Drag and drop your Biosamples.xlsx file and click `Load Table` button.
+21. After saving this file, click on the `Import on Excel File` button.
+Drag and drop your Biosamples.xlsx file and click the `Load Table` button.

 <img src="metadata_geo_images/geo_load_table1.png" width="99%">

 22. It will show the rows that are going to be inserted/updated in yellow color.
-Click Save button at the top left.
+Click the Save button at the top left.

 <img src="metadata_geo_images/geo_load_table2.png" width="99%">

-23. It will insert the rows as follows and status of the operation will be shown at the left side.
+23. It will insert the rows as follows and the status of the operation will be shown at the left side.

 <img src="metadata_geo_images/geo_load_table3.png" width="99%">